 Head inland from Cairns and discover the many attractions of the Atherton Tablelands, where the climate is cooler and there are interesting and quirky villages and towns to explore.
-Here are the 10 best things to do on the Atherton Tablelands when you’re on a driving holiday.
+Here are the best things to do on the Atherton Tablelands.

 Magpie geese, herons, ducks, pelicans and more flock to this oasis just outside the township.